Laragear/Capstone/README.md

 This library can limit how many models can be persisted in a table.
 The only requisite is a primary key, and that these models share a particular column value.

 For example, imagine a `Post` model having `Drafts`.
-To limit the amount of drafts created, this library does it automatically using the `Laragear\Capstone\HasCap` trait.
+To limit the amount of drafts present in the database for that post, this library does it automatically using the `Laragear\Capstone\HasCap` trait.
 By default, it uses a limit of 5.
-It only requires a column to group the drafts to keep.
+It only requires a column to group the drafts to keep, which would be `post_id`.

 ## Set up